 Iterators and Generators

-In Python programming language, an iterator is an object which implements the
+In Python, an iterator is an object which implements the

 iterator protocol.
 The iterator protocol consists of

 the next element from a sequence.

 - Iterators can work with infinite sequences

 Python has several built-in objects, which implement the iterator protocol.
 For example lists, tuples, strings, dictionaries or files.

 #!/usr/bin/python3 # iterator.py str = "formidable" for e in str: print(e, end=" ") print() it = iter(str) print(it.next()) print(it.next()) print(it.next()) print(list(it))

 In the code example, we show a built-in iterator on a string.
 In Python a

 string is an immutable sequence of characters.
 The